evkx/evkx.github.io/content/models/bmw/i4/i4_eDrive35/_index.md

 ## Battery, range, and charging

-The high-capacity battery has a gross capacity of 70,2 kWh and a net usable capacity of 66 kWh, providing an 4,2 kWh buffer (6.0%) for battery protection.
+The high-capacity battery has a gross capacity of 70,3 kWh and a net usable capacity of 67,1 kWh, providing an 3,2 kWh buffer (4.6%) for battery protection.
 With a nominal voltage of 399 volts, the system is classified as a 400-volt battery system, aligning with industry standards.

 Under the [WLTP](../../../../guides/understandingrange/wltp/) (Worldwide Harmonized Light Vehicles Test Procedure) standard, the vehicle's range varies between 490 to 406 km (305-252 miles), depending on the specific configuration and options, such as wheel size.
 Larger wheels, for instance, can increase energy consumption and subsequently reduce the overall range.
-The vehicle's energy consumption is rated at 13.5 kWh/100 km for the base model and 16.3 kWh/100 km for the top-tier model under the WLTP test cycle.
+The vehicle's energy consumption is rated at 13.7 kWh/100 km for the base model and 16.5 kWh/100 km for the top-tier model under the WLTP test cycle.
 For more details about the range, see real-world data and range listing on this model’s [range and consumption](rangeandconsumption/) page.

-The vehicle supports fast DC charging with a maximum power of  kW.
-Charging from 0% to 100% takes approximately 46 minutes, while a more typical charging scenario from 10% to 80% takes 24 minutes with an average charging speed at 116 kW.
+The vehicle supports fast DC charging with a maximum power of 180 kW.
+Charging from 0% to 100% takes approximately 47 minutes, while a more typical charging scenario from 10% to 80% takes 24 minutes with an average charging speed at 116 kW.
 Considering an additional 5 minutes for each charging stop due to driving interruptions, the optimal charging range is from 3% to 51%.
-This results in an effective charging speed, including time lost, of 111 kW, with each charging session taking about 17 minutes and 4 seconds..
+This results in an effective charging speed, including time lost, of 112 kW, with each charging session taking about 17 minutes and 16 seconds..

 In a theoretical 1000 km challenge, starting with a full battery and maintaining a constant speed of 120 km/h (75 mph) under ideal conditions with an assumed consumption rate of 18 kWh/100 km, the trip would take approximately 9 hours and 22 minutes.
-This journey would require three charging stops from 2% to 60%, with a total charging time of 63 minutes.
+This journey would require four charging stops from 3% to 46%, with a total charging time of 62 minutes.

 ### Onboard charger

 The  onboard charger supports up to 11 kW for Level 1 and Level 2 AC charging.
-This allows you to fully charge the battery from 0 to 100% in approximately 6 hours and 0 minutes using a home charging setup.
+This allows you to fully charge the battery from 0 to 100% in approximately 6 hours and 6 minutes using a home charging setup.

 {{< sitefiguresized thumb="models/bmw/i4/i4_edrive35/charging_1_st.jpg" title="BMW i4 eDrive35" width="3000" height="2001"  >}}